-But there are cheaper ways to get to the city centre.
+But there are cheaper ways to get to the city center.

 1. Find out what airport you arrive – it might be:

-Domodedovo International airport (35 km (22 miles) south of the centre of Moscow)
+Domodedovo International airport (35 km (22 miles) south of the center of Moscow)

 2. All airports are connected to the city by the railroad.

-Aeroexpress train is the easiest and the fastest way to get to the city (much cheaper than taxi!)
+Aeroexpress train is the easiest and the fastest way to get to the city (much cheaper than a taxi!)
 Here you can find the information about the Aeroexpress services:

 3. You can also get to the city by bus.
-It costs a bit cheaper then the train but the journey might take long time because of traffic jams.
+It costs a bit cheaper than the train but the journey might take a long time because of traffic jams.
 Here you can find more information about the bus services.

 5. When you come to Moscow you can use metro (see Moscow by metro)

 How to get from the train station to your hotel

 Moscow has 9 train stations.
 All of them are close to the city center.
 You can get to the final point of your destination by car or by metro.

 You can book your car transfer in advance or use the taxi on spot (Better to use official taxi service such Uber, Yandex taxi, Get taxi, etc., the private drivers approaching to you in airports and train station are likely to rip you off).

 All train stations are linked to Moscow metro.